seiszhang/ucerf3-etas-results/2019_09_19-ComCatM6p4_ci38443183_1p4DaysAfter_ShakeMapSurface/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/01/04 02:33:31 UTC, 6 months after the simulation start time.
+Last updated at 2020/01/11 05:33:21 UTC, 27 weeks after the simulation start time.

-Total matching ComCat events found: 829
+Total matching ComCat events found: 833

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*